jdhitsolutions/PSScriptTools/README.md

 Paths that no longer exist will be displayed in red.
 This command has an alias of `Get-Path`.

 ## File Tools

+Working with files is a common PowerShell task.
+The PSScriptTools module includes several commands and features to enhance this task or make it easier.

 ### [Get-LastModifiedFile](docs/Get-LastModifiedFile.md)